MicrosoftEdge/MSEdgeExplainers/ShadowDOM/explainer.md

 </script>
 ```

-For the Declarative CSS Modules approach, [one suggestion](https://github.com/whatwg/html/issues/10673#issuecomment-2453512552) is to bind the `<link>` tag's `href` attribute value to the CSS module identifier and add a new attribute (`noadoptedstylesheets`) to avoid double-applying stylesheets.
+There was also a [suggestion](https://github.com/whatwg/html/issues/10673#issuecomment-2453512552) for adding browser support to enable falling back to a normal `<link>` tag without the use of script, by binding the `<link>` tag's `href` attribute value to the CSS module identifier and adding a new attribute (`noadoptedstylesheets`) to avoid double-applying stylesheets.

 This suggestion looks like the following: